 Geography and Planning: Planning PhD

-The PhD is primarily a research degree.
+The Doctor of Philosophy (PhD) is primarily a research degree.
 A program of study is designed for each student to ensure competence in a field of research and to facilitate the preparation of a dissertation.

 Minimum Admission Requirements